COVID-19, isolation, quarantine or lockdown: children’s feelings

 - ‘COVID-19 is a virus that makes people sick, a bit like when you get a nasty cold.
 It gets in people’s spit, snot and breath.
 If you have it, it spreads easily when you sneeze, cough or breathe too close to other people.’

-- ‘The good thing is that staying at home is a chance for us to spend more time together when we’re not doing our paid work or schoolwork.
+- ‘The good thing about lockdown is the chance for us to spend more time together when we’re not doing our paid work or schoolwork.
 When we finish our work, we can go for a bike ride or a long walk together.’

-- ‘We don’t know how long things will be like this.
+- ‘We don’t know how long the lockdown will last.
 But it won’t be forever – we promise!’

-5. Tune into your child’s feelings about lockdown and home quarantine
+5. Tune into your child’s feelings about isolation, quarantine or lockdown

 Some children might be OK with staying at home all the time.
 But some might be frightened, worried or upset.